paulross/pymemtrace/docs/source/tech_notes/rss_cost.rst

     >>> timeit.repeat('cPyMemTrace.rss()', setup='import cPyMemTrace', number=1_000_000, repeat=5)
     [1.656, 1.649, 1.636, 1.626, 1.646]

-So 1.64 µs ± 0.015 µs which agrees very closely with our estimate of 1.5 µs from :ref:`tech_notes-cpymemtrace`.
+So 1.64 µs ± 0.015 µs which agrees very closely with our estimate of 1.5 µs from :ref:`tech_notes-cpymemtrace_perf`.

 Peak RSS (not available in ``psutil``) is much faster for some reason: